 Mediobanca (MDIBY) Receives a Buy from Kepler Capital

-In a report issued on November 30, Robin Rane from Kepler Capital maintained a Buy rating on Mediobanca (MDIBY), with a price target of EUR9.30.
+In a report issued on December 8, Arnaud Girod from Kepler Capital maintained a Buy rating on Mediobanca (MDIBY), with a price target of EUR9.30.
 The company’s shares closed last Wednesday at $9.06.

-According to TipRanks.com, Rane is a 3-star analyst with an average return of 3.4% and a 57.7% success rate.
-Rane covers the Financial sector, focusing on stocks such as SpareBank 1 Nord-Norge, Helgeland Sparebank, and Erste Group Bank AG.

 See today’s analyst top recommended stocks >>